 White strangers took many children to the detention centre where they were raised to be white.
 Adina missed her mother every minute of every day.
 She longed to be back with her family and despised the harsh environment forced upon her.

-to the toilet.
+After six months Adina decided to escape.
+During a lesson at school she asked to go to the toilet.
 She crept silently down the ha way praying the nuns wouldn’t hear her.
 Then she climbed up the five metre fence, ignoring the pain of the wire cutting into her bare flesh.

-was determined to go home.
+In her haste, Adina had forgotten about getting her shoes to protect her feet.
+Once free of the enclosure she walked non-stop for days and days, trying to find her mother and her tribe’s people.
+Despite being scared of what might happen if she was caught, she was determined to go home.
 One day she stumbled into a camp starving and dehydrated, barely able to talk.
 At last she had found a group of women she could trust.
 When she could hold down a sip of water, Adina told them what had happened and what she was trying to do.
 They pointed her in the direction of her mother’s camp and Adina thanked them so much.

 Adina walked for four more days and decided to make camp.
 She made a simple bark lean to, picked some berries and with a full stomach, fell asleep.
 When she awoke, the sun was in the middle of the sky.
 Adina continued her journey across the hot barren landscape, until finally, she heard familiar sounds.